Azure/wordpress-linux-appservice/WordPress/wordpress_intl_extension.md

-# How to enable PHP Intl extension in WordPress on Azure App Service
+# How to enable PHP Intl extension with WordPress App Service

 ## Steps